Do’s and Don’ts on an Artist Resume by Cara Ober

 Categories and Sections:

-1. Contact information is always first.
+Contact information is always first.
 Include your name, address, phone, email, and website.
 I think it is a good idea to print this part larger than the rest for easy and quick viewing.

-2. Education goes next.
+Education goes next.
 Include your most recent degrees first.
 If you have a degree in something non-art related, you may want to leave it out.
 Competitive artist residencies can also be listed here as well.

-3. I suggest putting ‘Awards and Honors’ next, if you have any.
+I suggest putting ‘Awards and Honors’ next, if you have any.
 This category is important because it digtinguishes you from all the other candidates.
 If you have been awarded a grant, put it here.
 If you received an art award at college graduation, it goes here.
 Any ‘Best in Show’ awards, cash prizes, or other distinctions go here.
 These items are a big deal.

-4. Solo Exhibitions go next, listed chronologically.
+Solo Exhibitions go next, listed chronologically.
 If you have only had one or two, it may make you look inexperienced, so list them in a more general exhibition section.
 If you are editing your information, which I highly recommend, then call this section ‘Select Exhibitions.’

 Juried Exhibitions can be a separate category.
 Base your decision to include a juried section on your numbers of these.
 Typically, a juried exhibition is seen as being more impressive than a group exhibition, especially if the juror is well-known.

 Also, if you have exhibited with a gallery that is seen as ‘less desirable’ than the one you are applying to – leave it out.
 If you have showed with someone that your goal gallery has a good relationship with, great – highlight it by leaving out ‘filler.’
 Your goal in this section is to display a breadth of experience and a professional appearance.
 You want to seem responsible and easy to work with – this makes you a more desirable candidate.

-7. The next section should be ‘Press’ or ‘Select Bibliography.’
+The next section should be ‘Press’ or ‘Select Bibliography.’
 To be a viable candidate for pretty much anything, you need to have some kind of press.
 Press on online sources and blogs are absolutely fine.
-Even a small local newspaper or newsletter is fine, too.
+Even a small local newspaper or newsletter is worth mentioning.
 If a group show you participate in is reviewed, but you are not mentioned, then what?
 If you need more lines in your press section, then include it.
 If you have enough press to look respectable, leave it out.

-8. This last section is optional: ‘Related Professional Experience.’
+This last section is optional: ‘Related Professional Experience.’
 Remember, your artist resume is not a job resume.
 Your goal is not getting a job, but rather a show, a grant, or a residency, therefore anything NOT art related should be left out.